-Objective 1: Review and update the District Master Plan annually and monitor progress twice annually.
+Objective 1: Review and update the District Master Plan annually and monitor progress as required through project status reviews.

 Objective 2: Develop and follow project plans for all large projects over \$50,000.
 (On going)

 VI-V Other Management Issues: